yxgnahz/ASPDAC26-Event-RGB-ReID/README.md

 The VCM-HITSZ dataset can be obtained from the [official project repository](https://github.com/VCM-project233/HITSZ-VCM-data).
 After downloading, place the contents under `data/VCM-HITSZ` with the three provided folders: `Train`, `Test`, and `info`.

 Create an additional directory `data/VCM-HITSZ/VCM_event` to store the event-domain samples.
 Convert each RGB image to the event representation with [v2e](https://github.com/SensorsINI/v2e) using the default parameters, and mirror the original hierarchy beneath `VCM_event`.
 For instance, an RGB frame located at `data/VCM-HITSZ/Train/0004/rgb/D2/6.jpg` should produce the event file `data/VCM-HITSZ/VCM_event/Train/0004/npy/D2/0006.npy`.

+For the VCM-HITSZ dataset, since the original images may have different sizes, they should be resized to a predefined resolution before conversion with v2e.

 We provide pre-defined splits in `data/VCM-HITSZ/train.json` and `data/VCM-HITSZ/test.json`.